-Lawyer: Russian opposition leader Navalny has double hernia
+Lawyer: Russian opposition leader Navalny has spinal hernias

-MOSCOW (AP) — A lawyer for imprisoned Russian opposition leader Alexei Navalny, who has complained of serious back and leg pain in custody, says doctors have found him to be suffering from a double hernia.
+MOSCOW (AP) — A lawyer for imprisoned Russian opposition leader Alexei Navalny, who has complained of serious back and leg pain in custody, says doctors have found him to be suffering from two spinal hernias.

-Olga Mikhailova told the independent TV channel Dozhd on Wednesday that Navalny also is beginning to lose sensation in his hands.
+Vadim Kobzev told the Interfax news agency on Wednesday that Navalny also has a spinal protrusion and is beginning to lose sensation in his hands.

-Navalny went on a hunger strike last week to protest what he called poor medical care.
+Navalny went on a hunger strike last week to protest what he called poor medical care in a Russian prison.
 On Tuesday, the leader of the Navalny-backed Alliance of Doctors union was detained by police after trying to get into the prison to talk to doctors.

 Navalny, 44, is Russian President Vladimir Putin’s fiercest domestic opponent.
 He was arrested in January upon returning to Moscow from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusation.
 Still, labs in Germany and elsewhere in Europe confirmed that Navalny was poisoned with the Soviet-era Novichok nerve agent.